julianez/Player-Heights/README.md

 Based on the criterias of performance, simplicity and elegance, the runtime environment chossen was **Node.js** .

-**Node.js** has built-in modules for Input Redirection and JSON handling.
+**Node.js** has built-in modules for Input, JSON handling and Axios was added to the project to get file from URL.

-**Docker** to assure that the application run in another machine, that doesn't have node installed, the project was dockerized.
+**Docker** to assure that the application run in another machine that doesn't have node installed, the project was dockerized.

 ## Frameworks / libraries

->### Execution
->As node.js has the required built-in modules to handle user input and json strings, there was no necessary any framework or adding extra libraries at execution time

 >### Testing / Coverage
 >As test framework it was selected Mocha, and for assertions the chai library is being used.